alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

-If an organization fails to deduct and remit the amounts withheld from employees for CPP contributions, EI premiums and income tax, it may be left in the position of having to pay both the employer’s and the employee’s portion of deductions not taken, as well as penalties and interest charges on the outstanding amount.
+If an organization fails to deduct and remit the amounts withheld from employees for CPP contributions, EI premiums and income tax, it may be left in the position of having to pay both the employer's and the employee's portion of deductions not taken, as well as penalties and interest charges on the outstanding amount.

 An employer who remits withholdings or deductions late is subject to the following